lxanders/mongobird/README.md

 // Create a connection representation using a connection string connection = mongobird.connect(connectionString)

-// Get a representation for any database that is available through the mongoDB instance that was specified through the
+// Get a representation for any database through the mongoDB instance from above anyDb = connection.getDb('anyDb')
-// provided connection string
-anyDb = connection.getDb('anyDb')

-// Get a specific collection that is available through the database representation usersCollection = anyDb.getCollection('users')
+// Get any collection through this database representation usersCollection = anyDb.getCollection('users')

 function logAddedUser(user) {